 Bone Broth is High in Histamine

 Excess histamine can be caused by a wide variety of factors as well like overgrowth of histamine producing bacteria in the gastrointestinal tract, Candida overgrowth, nutritional deficiencies, impaired methylation, food sensitivities, insufficiency in the DAO and HNMT enzymes that are needed to break it down, and genetic polymorphisms.
-Therefore, sometimes people who have problems with high histamine foods like bone broth can lower their levels enough to be able to consume these types of food comfortably.
+Therefore, sometimes people who have problems with high histamine can lower their levels enough to be able to consume foods like bone broth comfortably, but maybe not.
 You can learn about addressing high histamine on the following page.
-However, sometimes it may also be a lifelong issue and limiting high histamine foods will be needed ongoing.
+However, sometimes high-histamine may be a lifelong issue, and limiting high histamine foods will be needed on an ongoing basis.

 Both excess histamine and/or glutamate creates an imbalance in the autonomic nervous system, which puts the body in a state of chronic sympathetic arousal.
 When the sympathetic nervous system, also known as the stress response system, is activated this too leads to a wide variety of negative effects like weakened immunity, impaired production of gastric acid and digestive enzymes, inhibited digestion and absorption of nutrients, suppression of serotonin, an increase in blood glucose levels, destruction of healthy gut bacteria, inhibition of the migrating motor complex, and much more.
 All of which can encourage overgrowth of Candida and other microbes, degradation of health, or exacerbation of conditions that already exist.

 Bone broth also contains mucopolysaccharides from the joint and cartilage tissue of the bone, which is a substance that will feed small intestinal bacterial overgrowth (SIBO).